EUFAR/egads-gui/doc/source/description.rst

    :scale: 45 %
    :align: center

 The window is composed of three tabs.
 The first tab is dedicated to the metadata of the algorithm and, the most important, to the mathematic formula.
 The second tab is dedicated to the input(s).
 The user will fill the different text boxes to prepare the input variable(s).
 The last tab is dedicated to the output(s).
 As the window follows the EGADS convention, few tips have to be used here and will be explained later.
 Once the user click on ``Save``, an automated task will check every item in the window, in particular units, and will display a warning popup is something went wrong.
-The algorithm is then saved in the ``user`` sub-folder of the EGADS/Algorithms folder.
+The algorithm is then saved in the ``user_algorithms`` sub-folder of EGADS in $HOME directory.
 For help purpose, few info buttons are present.
 The system doesn't test the algorithm created by the user, it is expected to work, and the user has to give his greatest attention when writing the algorithm using Python 3.
 If a complex algorithm needs to be written, the use of a text editor and the manual declaration of the algorithm in EGADS are strongly encouraged.

 ..
 NOTE ::